Matthew Davies (footballer)

-Matthew Thomas Davies (born 7 February 1995) is a professional footballer who plays as a right-back for Malaysia Super League club Johor Darul Ta'zim and the Malaysia national team.
-He started his professional career with Perth Glory at 18 years old.
-After playing for two seasons at Perth Glory Davies went on to Sri Pahang in 2015 in the Malaysia Super League, after his first season Davies was given captaincy for Sri Pahang at age 21 years old, making him the youngest captain ever for Sri Pahang and the first half Malaysian to become captain in the Malaysia Super League.
+Matthew Thomas "Matt" Davies (born 7 February 1995) is a professional footballer who plays primarily as a right-back for Malaysia Super League club Johor Darul Ta'zim.
+Born in Australia, he plays for the Malaysia national team.

+He started his professional career in his native Australia with Perth Glory at 18 years old.
+After playing for two seasons at Perth Glory, Davies went on to Sri Pahang in 2015 in the Malaysia Super League.
+After his first season, Davies was given captaincy for Sri Pahang at age 21 years old, making him the youngest captain ever for Sri Pahang and the first half-Malaysian to become captain in the Malaysia Super League.

-Davies has also made several appearances for the Malaysian national team, he was given his first international debut with caretaker coach Ong Kim Swee against Saudi Arabia during the World Cup qualifiers in September 2015 at 20 years old.
-Davies also featured for Malaysia at the 2015 SEA Games in Singapore back in June 2015.
+Davies qualified for Malaysia through his mother, who hails from Sabah.
+He made his international debut with caretaker coach Ong Kim Swee against Saudi Arabia during the World Cup qualifiers in September 2015 at 20 years old.
+Davies also featured for Malaysia at the 2015 SEA Games in Singapore in June 2015.

 Early life

-Born in Perth, Davies grew up playing football from a young age, stating previously that his brothers' participation in the sport encouraged him to play.
-Davies grew up as an Australian though his mother, who hails from Sabah, Malaysia, giving him the ability to attain Malaysian citizenship.
+Born in Perth, Davies grew up playing football from a young age, stating that his brothers' participation in the sport encouraged him to play.
+Davies was raised in Australia, although he was able to obtain Malaysian citizenship through his mother.

-Davies moved to Malaysia when he was 20 years old due to his impatient nature in search of international football.
+Davies moved to Malaysia when he was 20 years old.
 "I left Australia because I'm impatient in nature ...
 I wanted playing time and I knew I wasn’t going to get much by staying in Australia", he said.
 "The opportunity to play international football for the country my mother was born in was too good to refuse.
 There are not many A-League regulars in the Socceroos".

 Club career

+Youth

 Davies started his career with the A.I.S in 2010.
 He captained the squad and was awarded player of the year and voted players player during his 2011/2012 NYL season with the AIS.
 Previously to this he was a product of the National Training Centre (NTC) programs in Western Australia.

 Perth Glory

-Davies signed for Perth Glory and played in the National Youth League for Perth Glory FC Youth.
+Davies signed for Perth Glory and played in the National Youth League for Perth Glory youth.
 In 2013–2014 season, Davies was promoted to the senior squad after signing a two-year contract with the club.
 He went on to make his senior debut against Melbourne City on 27 October 2013.
 He spent two years with Perth Glory accumulating 16 senior appearances.